rdnot/hermes-agent-medical-research/README.md

+# Hermes Agent Medical Research Fork

+> *"Turns Hermes into something I'd actually want running during a busy shift — fetches real PubMed articles, PDF guidelines, and full journal articles without getting blocked or cutting the answer short.
+Give it a complex clinical question and it pulls 10+ sources, reads them properly, and writes a structured answer that respects the depth the topic deserves.
+For evidence-based acute care research at the end of a long night, this does what a good medical library tool should."*
+>
+> — **89/100** · *Claude (free tier), acting as a satisfied reviewer*

-# Nanobot Medical Research Fork → Hermes-Agent Medical Research Fork Port Status
+# Nanobot Medical Research Fork → Hermes Agent Medical Research Fork Port Status

-**Date:** 2026-04-15 21:45 UTC+07:00
+**Last fork README.md update:** 2026-04-16 11:00 UTC+07:00

 ## Detailed Comparison Table